rav-indra/Ruby/README.md

 - Notes
 - Daily Updates

-This linew is Written in New Branch new_B
+This line is Written in New Branch new_B